larsacus/LARSAdController/README.md

 `LARSAdController` 3.0 is a singleton ad management class that manages ad classes that conform to the `LARSAdAdapter` protocol.
 Currently there are two adapters available (iAd and Google Ads).
 The adapters can be extended to any ad framework wanted.

 ## Usage
-`LARSAdController` 2.0 forced you opt-in to rotation-handling.
+Back in the days of yore, `LARSAdController` 2.0 forced you opt-in to rotation-handling.
 This is no longer necessary as the ad management class will auto-detect your current orientation given that your current view controller that the ad container lives in is correctly setup.

 The first step is to register your ad classes that the ad manager will use.
 The ad networks take priority in the order they were added in, so the first network registered is the highest priority, the second is below that, and so on: